keyle/SiteGen/README.md

     ./sitegen

+The site generator will look from the workdir recursively, through every folder and convert and found markdown file (.md) to an HTML so as long as a `meta.json` is found along with it.

 NOTE, by default, it will look for `.settings.json`, but a different settings.json can be provided as parameter: `./sitegen different.json`